10 corporate social responsibility examples of CSR initiatives

 - All coffee purchased by the company meets their standards of quality,

 - Support the farmers.
 The company requires **suppliers to submit evidence of payments made throughout the coffee supply chain to demonstrate how much of the price Starbucks pays for green (unroasted) coffee gets to the farmer.

-- Ensures safe, fair and humane working conditions for workers and providing adequate living conditions.
+- Ensures safe, fair, and humane working conditions for workers and provides adequate living conditions.